Welcome to the Parents Corner, where parents can find school and curriculum information, all in one location.

 As we shared in last month’s article, one of the misconceptions of the tax credit opportunity is that people believe they have to make the full contribution in order to participate.
 Remember, that is not true; you may make any contribution you would choose to make.
 Our hope will be that we will all try to take advantage of our ability to determine how this part of our state taxes will be spent on our Cougar students!

 Current middle school policy requires that students have their school ID with them at all times during the school day and at school-sponsored activities.
 In a continued effort to improve bus safety/security and verify the accuracy of students riding the bus on their designated routes, the district transportation department is instituting that students have their school student ID available to show their bus driver.
-If a student needs a replacement school ID, please contact Mrs. Josie Carpenter at (480) 882-3515.
+If a student needs a replacement school ID, please contact Mrs. Ashley Gonzales at (480) 882-3515.